 Founded in 2006 by Howard Lerman, Yext (NYSE:YEXT) offers software as a service that helps their clients manage and monitor their online listings and customer reviews across all relevant databases, from Google Maps to Alexa or Siri.

 For example, a new car dealership can easily share information such as addresses, phone numbers, and product details to a broad audience by uploading these details on Yext.
 The information is synchronized across a network of third-party apps and websites such as Google Maps, Facebook, and various local directories.
 This helps improve the brand's visibility to online shoppers in search engines.

 Yext is also using the data it gathers about a company’s products and offerings to power a search technology that its customers can embed on their website, and that allows website visitors to search and find answers to questions more efficiently.

 As the number of places that keep business listings (such as addresses, opening hours and contact details) increases, the task of keeping all listings up-to-date becomes more difficult and that drives demand for centralized solutions that update all touchpoints.

 Competitors include Moz, Uberall, Algolia and Elastic Search (NYSE:ESTC).

-As you can see below, Yext's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $89 million in Q3 FY2021, to $99.2 million.
+As you can see below, Yext's revenue growth has been unimpressive over the last two years, growing from $99.53 million in Q3 FY2022 to $101.2 million this quarter.